Date: Dec. 1, 2016

 - 2015: 1.542%

 - 2016: 1.311%

-The CUPE 2950 DBP Governance Committee will continue to regularly review the disability plan to ensure that it meets the needs of CUPE 2950 plan members, and that premium rates remains fair and financially competitive.
+The increase is due to more claims on the plan over the last year requiring a slightly higher premium.
+The CUPE 2950 DBP Governance Committee will continue to regularly review the disability plan to ensure that it meets the needs of CUPE 2950 plan members, and that premium rates remain fair and financially competitive.